Kyle Rittenhouse to stand trial on all 6 counts related to fatal Kenosha protest shooting

 KYLE RITTENHOUSE USED CORONAVIRUS STIMULUS CHECK TO BUY AR-15 USED IN DEADLY SHOOTING: REPORT

-Rittenhouse told police he was attacked while guarding a business and that he fired in self-defense during demonstrations and civil unrest that broke out in the Kenosha following the police shooting of Jacob Blake, a local Black man.
-Rittenhouse is charged with homicide and attempted homicide for fatally shooting Joseph Rosenbaum and Anthony Huber, and wounding a third man, Gaige Grosskreutz.
+Rittenhouse told police he was attacked while guarding a business and that he fired in self-defense during demonstrations and civil unrest that broke out in Kenosha following the police shooting of Jacob Blake, a local Black man.
+Rittenhouse is charged with homicide and attempted homicide in the fatal shooting of Joseph Rosenbaum and Anthony Huber, and in the wounding of a third man, Gaige Grosskreutz.

 KYLE RITTENHOUSE MAKES BAIL, RELEASED FROM KENOSHA JAIL

 In a filing this week, his defense attorney, Mark Richards, asked the court to dismiss two of the six counts against Rittenhouse.
-He argued that a misdemeanor count of possession of a dangerous weapon by a person under 18 isn’t supported by the law — an argument that the court already rejected once.
+He argued that a misdemeanor count of possession of a dangerous weapon by a person under 18 isn’t supported by the law – an argument the court already rejected once.

 Richards also sought the dismissal of a felony count against Rittenhouse for recklessly endangering the public's safety by using a dangerous weapon.